Joseph Chinn: Death and legacy

-Chinn died at his estate called "Wilna" near Farnham, Virginia on December 5, 1840 and was interred in the family cemetery on the Wilna property.
-His widow and young son Joseph Chinn moved to Tappahannock, Essex County, Virginia where they lived with the family of merchant Robert Hopkins.
+Chinn died at his estate called "Wilna" near Farnham, Virginia, on December 5, 1840.
+His widow and young son Joseph Chinn moved to Tappahannock, Essex County, Virginia, where they lived with the family of merchant Robert Hopkins.
 By 1860 the boy had reached legal age, claimed his inheritance and married, living with his wife Gabriella in Richmond County.
-He would leave the University of Virginia in July, 1861, enlist as a private in the 40th Virginia Infantry and become the regimental sergeant major in 1862 before transferring to the 9th Virginia Cavalry.
+He would leave the University of Virginia in July 1861, enlist as a private in the 40th Virginia Infantry and become the regimental sergeant major in 1862 before transferring to the 9th Virginia Cavalry.
 He survived the American Civil War and received a presidential pardon after only mentioning his clerical service on September 9, 1865.
 Eventually, his son (this Joseph W. Chinn's grandson), yet another Joseph William Chinn continued the family's legal tradition and later became a justice of the Virginia Supreme Court.
 The family's Richmond County home, Wilna, remains a private home.
 The Chinn family left Wilna in 1890 to relocate to Sunnyside Plantation in nearby Warsaw.

 Although several generations of this Chinn family achieved political office, descendants continued prominent on the Northern Neck, and this Joseph Chinn for a time represented Prince William County (and adjoining areas), the historical marker in Prince William County near Minnieville and Old Bridge Roads, as well as the 98-acre Chinn Regional Park, Chinn Regional Library and Chinn Aquatic Center remember the legacy of an early and distinguished African-American family descended from the 19th century emancipated slaves Thomas Chinn and his wife Nancy (who bought 500 acres between Telegraph and Davis Ford Roads at the end of the American Civil War), and their daughter Mary Jane Chinn (1827-1907), who became the family's matriarch.